The Tax Act of 2018: What Does It Mean for High-Earning Professionals?

 An important exception, however, allowed companies to fully deduct compensation above this cap if it was considered to be performance-based.
-It’s no surprise, of course, that companies have typically capped the base salaries of their highest-paid executives at $1 million and offered them compensation beyond that figure in the form of stock options, stock grants, performance-based bonuses and deferred compensation.
+It’s no surprise, of course, that companies have typically capped the base salaries of their highest-paid executives at $1 million.
+Many were then offered compensation beyond that figure in the form of stock options, stock grants, performance-based bonuses and deferred compensation.

 MARKET-BASED COMPENSATION WILL PREVAIL

-With high executive pay packages becoming costlier to companies, one might expect to see overall compensation decline – or at least to see compensation packages restructured.
+With high executive pay packages becoming costlier to companies, one might expect to see overall compensation decline.
+Or least to see compensation packages restructured.
 That’s unlikely, however, according to several experts.

 “Companies are going to pay executives what the market demands.
 I don’t think corporate boards are going to say, ‘We can’t pay this guy because we can’t deduct it,’” said Clare Wherley, CEO and Co-Founder of Lassus Wherley, a wealth management firm serving the New York City and Florida markets.

 The provisions in the Tax Act regarding executive compensation are just the latest effort by Congress to rein in executive pay packages which have soared over the last two decades.
 But few experts believe it will have the intended effect.